Azure/Enterprise-Scale/docs/wiki/Deploying-ALZ-VWAN.md

 ## 1. Pre-requisites

-To provision your Azure environment with the deployment experience in the Azure portal, your user/service principal must have Owner permission at the Microsoft Entra ID Tenant root.
-See the following [instructions](./Deploying-Enterprise-Scale-Pre-requisites) on how to grant access before you proceed.
+There are a number of prerequisites which need to be met before you can provision an Azure landing zones environment via the deployment experience in the Azure portal.
+See the following [instructions](./Deploying-ALZ-Pre-requisites.md) on how to grant access before you proceed.

 ### Optional pre-requisites